Wengorito/TimCoRetailManager/README.md

 ### Database (SQL)
 - Database schema design from the scratch
 - SQL DB creation in Visual Studio
-- Two separate databases: one for actual data and the EF DB for ASP.NET authentication
+- Two separate databases: one for the store data and the EF DB for ASP.NET authentication
 - Stored procedures to handle requests from API
 - Wrap DB access operations in transactions using C# code
-### API (ASP.NET WebAPI 2)
+### API (ASP.NET Web API)
 - Web API as a layer between DB and UI (DAL)
 - Handle requests from UI to DB with micro ORM
 - ASP.NET Identity for JWT Authentication